Home » DIY » Painting Upholstered Furniture with a Finish Max

 This cane wingback chair was $5 at a yard sale.
 I knew it was the perfect project for me to try painting fabric furniture.

 All of the fabric had seen better days, but the chair was mainly structurally sound.
-I did have to glue and clamp one of the legs and staple the lining, but other than that, all it needed was some TLC (paint).
+I did have to glue and clamp one of the legs and staple the lining, but other than that, it just needed some TLC (paint).

 Upholstered Wing Chair Ready For Paint